microserv-io/oauth2-token-vault/README.md

 ### Deploy on Microserv.io

 > [!TIP]
 > Microserv.io is still being build and is not yet available for public use.
-Once Microserv.io is live, you can single click deploy this and other utility services to your private Mesh.
-> Microserv.io is still being build and is not yet available for public use.
 Once Microserv.io is live, you can single
 > click deploy this and other utility services to your private Mesh.